nedpals/opentaxjs/RULES_SPEC.md

 3. **Calculated Values** (No Prefix): These are values computed during the calculation flow, including both user-defined outputs and system-defined special variables.
 They represent data from the rule calculation domain (e.g., `taxable_income`, `liability`).

-#### 4.2.1.
-Predefined Variables

-The specification defines the following predefined variables that are available in all rules without explicit declaration:

-- **`liability`**: The current tax liability being calculated.
-This variable holds the result of tax calculations at any point in the flow and serves as the primary output for most tax rules.

-**Important Notes:**
-- Predefined variables cannot be redeclared in rule files
-- They have no prefix (part of the calculation domain)
-- Attempting to declare them will result in validation errors

 ### 4.3.
 Constants

 Constants are fixed values that are used throughout the rule set.
 They are defined once in the `constants` object and can be referenced in operations and conditions.
 Constants make rules more maintainable by centralizing values that may change when laws are updated.

-#### 4.3.1.
-Predefined Constants

-The specification defines the following predefined constants that are available in all rules without explicit declaration:

-- **`$$MAX_TAXABLE_INCOME`**: Set to `9007199254740991` (IEEE 754 maximum safe integer).
-Used as the upper bound for unlimited tax brackets, ensuring explicit and auditable maximum values.

 ### 4.4.
 Tables